National History Day: Judging

 National History Day projects are judged using an evaluation form with two categories: Historical Quality (accounting for 80% of the score) and Clarity of Presentation (20% of the score).
-The Historical Quality category includes judging based on strengths of your historical argument, research, quality of primary sources, historical accuracy, multiple perspectives, and relevant connections to the historical context.
+The Historical Quality category includes judging based on the strength historical arguments, research, quality of primary sources, historical accuracy, multiple perspectives, and relevant connections to the historical context.

 State and regional competitions

 In some regions, students who reach enough points in their judging advance to state competitions, and any number of students at regional competitions can advance to states.
 In other states, such as California, Connecticut, and Pennsylvania, the top three projects at the regional competition advance to the state competition.
 Regions can be divided by geographic area, population, or by county.

-At the state/affiliate level contests, students compete for a variety of prizes.
-The top two entries in each category and division are invited to the National Contest, held each June at the University of Maryland, College Park.
+At the affiliate, then state level contests, students compete for a variety of prizes.
+Some states may have additional categories which do not proceed to nationals, such as California which has a Podcast category.
+At state level competitions, the top two entries in each category and division are invited to the National Contest, held each June at the University of Maryland, College Park.